-Trigger Callable Yield Notes are unsecured and unsubordinated debt securities issued by JPMorgan Chase Financial Company LLC ("JPMorgan Financial"), the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co. (each, a "Note" and collectively, the "Notes"), linked to the least performing of the NASDAQ-100 Index®, the Russell 2000® Index and the S&P 500® Index (each, an "Underlying" and together, the "Underlyings").
+Trigger Autocallable Yield Notes are unsecured and unsubordinated debt securities issued by JPMorgan Chase Financial Company LLC ("JPMorgan Financial"), the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co. (each, a "Note" and collectively, the "Notes"), linked to the least performing of the NASDAQ-100 Index®, the Russell 2000® Index and the S&P 500® Index (each, an "Underlying" and together, the "Underlyings").
 On each quarterly Coupon Payment Date, JPMorgan Financial will make a Coupon payment based on the Coupon Rate, regardless of the performance of any Underlying, unless the Notes have been previously called.
-JPMorgan Financial may, at its election, call the Notes early on any quarterly Optional Call Notice Date, regardless of the closing level of any Underlying on that Optional Call Notice Date.
-If JPMorgan Financial elects to call the Notes, JPMorgan Financial will pay the principal amount plus the Coupon for that Optional Call Notice Date and no further amounts will be owed to you.
-If JPMorgan Financial does not elect to call the Notes prior to maturity and the Final Value of each Underlying is equal to or greater than its Downside Threshold, JPMorgan Financial will make a cash payment at maturity equal to the principal amount of your Notes, in addition to paying the final Coupon.
+JPMorgan Financial will automatically call the Notes early if the closing level of each Underlying on any quarterly Observation Date (after an initial sixmonth non-call period) is equal to or greater than its Initial Value.
+If the Notes are called, JPMorgan Financial will pay the principal amount plus the Coupon for that Observation Date and no further amounts will be owed to you.
+If the Notes are not called prior to maturity and the Final Value of each Underlying is equal to or greater than its Downside Threshold, JPMorgan Financial will make a cash payment at maturity equal to the principal amount of your Notes, in addition to paying the final Coupon.
 However, if the Notes are not called prior to maturity and the Final Value of any Underlying is less than its Downside Threshold, JPMorgan Financial will, in addition to paying the final Coupon, pay you less than the full principal amount, if anything, at maturity, resulting in a loss of your principal amount that is proportionate to the decline in the closing level of the Underlying with the lowest Underlying Return (the "Least Performing Underlying") from its Initial Value to its Final Value.
 Investing in the Notes involves significant risks.
 You may lose some or all of your principal amount at maturity.
 You will be exposed to the market risk of each Underlying and any decline in the level of one Underlying may negatively affect your return and will not be offset or mitigated by a lesser decline or any potential increase in the levels of the other Underlyings.
 Generally, a higher Coupon Rate is associated with a greater risk of loss.
 The contingent repayment of principal applies only if you hold the Notes to maturity.
 Any payment on the Notes, including any repayment of principal, is subject to the creditworthiness of JPMorgan Financial, as issuer of the Notes, and the creditworthiness of JPMorgan Chase & Co., as guarantor of the Notes.
 If JPMorgan Financial and JPMorgan Chase & Co. were to default on their payment obligations, you may not receive any amounts owed to you under the Notes and you could lose your entire investment.